BASS_Mixer_StreamAddChannel

 Error codes

-BASS_ERROR_HANDLE | At least one of handle and channel is not valid.
+BASS_ERROR_HANDLEAt least one of handle and channel is not valid.

-BASS_ERROR_DECODE | channel is not a decoding channel.
+BASS_ERROR_DECODEchannel is not a decoding channel.

-BASS_ERROR_ALREADY | channel is already plugged into a mixer.
+BASS_ERROR_ALREADYchannel is already plugged into a mixer.
 It must be unplugged first.

-BASS_ERROR_SPEAKER | The mixer does not support the requested speaker(s), or you are attempting to assign a stereo stream to a mono speaker.
+BASS_ERROR_SPEAKERThe mixer does not support the requested speaker(s), or you are attempting to assign a stereo stream to a mono speaker.

 Remarks

 When mixing a channel, the mixer makes use of the channel's freq/volume/pan attributes, as set with BASS_ChannelSetAttribute.
 The BASS_CONFIG_CURVE_VOL and BASS_CONFIG_CURVE_PAN config option settings are also used.
+The channel's pan attribute has no effect when matrix mixing is enabled; panning can be applied in the matrix instead then.

 The mixer processing is performed in floating-point, so it makes sense (for both quality and efficiency reasons) for the source channels to be floating-point too, though they do not have to be.
 It is also more efficient if the source channels have the same sample rate as the mixer output because no sample rate conversion is required then.
 When sample rate conversion is required, windowed sinc interpolation is used and the source's BASS_ATTRIB_SRC attribute determines how many points/samples are used in that, as follows: 0 (or below) = 4 points, 1 = 8 points, 2 = 16 points, 3 = 32 points, 4 = 64 points, 5 = 128 points, 6 (or above) = 256 points.
 8 points are used if the BASS_ATTRIB_SRC attribute is unavailable (old BASS version).
-A higher number of points results in better sound quality (less aliasing and smaller transition band in the low-pass filter), but also higher CPU usage.
+A higher number of points results in better sound quality (less aliasing and narrower transition band in the low-pass filter), but also higher CPU usage.

 Platform-specific

 The sample rate conversion processing is limited to 128 points on iOS and Android.
-The mixer processing is performed in fixed-point rather than floating-point on some platforms/architectures, as indicated by the BASS_CONFIG_FLOAT value.

 See also